 Every customer is different.
 And you wouldn't expect your sales team to say the same thing to every customer.

-So why is your chatbot doing exactly that?
+So why do some chatbots do exactly that?

 Long gone are the days of ‘chatterbots’.
 If you’re not familiar with that term, it’s what chatbots were originally called, or more crudely: crappy chatbots of days gone that were easy to break and left the customer feeling more annoyed.

-Free your memory of ‘chatterbots’ and welcome to the world of what we at JRNY like to call emotionally intelligent conversation - that is, artificially intelligent conversation that, using the JRNY platform, can profile leads in real time and deliver personalised responses to each and every customer.
+Free your memory of ‘chatterbots’ and welcome to the world of what we at JRNY like to call emotionally intelligent conversation - that is, digital assistants that, using the JRNY platform, can profile leads in real time and deliver personalised responses to each and every customer.

 It’s now possible to harness the efficiency of machines without losing the personal touch of human interaction.
 Sounds pretty dreamy right?